No doubt you’ve at least heard of these special types of supplements.

 You’ll know if your supplement has adrenal glandulars in it if it contains something like “adrenal gland”:

 A good supplement will also show you the source (which animal it came from and where).

-The above sample shows bovine sourced adrenal gland from Argentina.
+The above sample shows a bovine-sourced adrenal gland from Argentina.

-If you are considering using glandulars for adrenal problems then make sure you are using a supplement which does NOT contain active cortisol or hydrocortisone.
+If you are considering using glandulars for adrenal problems then make sure you are using a supplement that does NOT contain active cortisol or hydrocortisone.

 When using glandulars for adrenal fatigue make sure to start out on a low dose to make sure you tolerate the supplement.

 From there you can slowly titrate (increase) up your dose over time.

 Most people experience a significant benefit within 4-8 weeks after starting these supplements.

 Can adrenal glandulars be used long-term?

 Yes, but I generally recommend you limit your duration to something around 6-12 months.